-As well as communicating via its Yahoo discussion group, GLD Australia members who live in the same city, town, local area or regional/remote area are encouraged to hold ad hoc informal meetings if they wish.
+As well as communicating via its Google discussion group, GLD Australia members who live in the same city, town, local area or regional/remote area are encouraged to hold ad hoc informal meetings if they wish.
 However, because GLD Australia is not an incorporated association and has no insurance, local groups will need to find a venue which does not require an insurance certificate.

 There are no ‘rules’ regarding the holding, frequency, administration or advertising of such GLD Australia gatherings.
 Participants may appoint a local convenor to call regular meetings and source guest speakers, or they may just agree among themselves to meet at X time in Y cafe.
-Face-to-face meeting dates and topics are announced on the Yahoo group.
+Face-to-face meeting dates and topics are announced on the Google group.

 To date Sydney and Adelaide have established regular meeting groups, and it is expected that Southeast Queensland and Darwin will follow soon.
 Meeting convenor volunteers are sought in other centres.